grauw/glass/README.md

         or ?value
         ENDM

-    All labels defined in a indefinite repeat block are local.
+    All symbols defined in a indefinite repeat block are local.
+If a repeat is labeled, the inner repeat scopes can be accessed by index, e.g.: `mylist.0`.

   * Procedure: `proc`, `endp`